-The CarveWright utilizes this quick release chuck system to make changing any-and-all CarveWright approved bits fast and easy.
-Using the patented bit adapter, the quick release chuck will accept both 1/4" and 1/2" shank bits with equal ease (please see the Cutting Bit section for more information on CarveWright approved bits).
+Some CarveWright machines utilize the patented quick release chuck system to make changing any-and-all CarveWright approved bits fast and easy.
+Using the patented bit adapter, the quick release chuck will accept both 1/4" and 1/2" shank bits with equal ease.
 This means that executing complicated, multi-bit project designs is a snap; even when using widely varying bit sizes and profiles.
+For more information on the QC chuck please see the separate manual on the CarveWright Spindle Systems.